WrestleMania 37: SmackDown

 Also on the following episode of SmackDown, The Street Profits (Angelo Dawkins and Montez Ford, the latter of whom is Bianca Belair's real-life husband) threw Belair a victory party for winning the SmackDown Women's Championship.
 During the party, Belair thanked Sasha Banks for making history at the event.
 Backstage, a furious Banks was interviewed only to storm off the set.
 Later, Bayley declared that she would be Belair's next challenger, which was scheduled for WrestleMania Backlash.
-After her brief appearance on the SmackDown after WrestleMania 37, Sasha Banks took time off but made her return during the July 30 episode, saving Belair from an attack by Carmella and Zelina Vega, who each wanted to challenge Belair for the title.
+After her brief appearance on the SmackDown after WrestleMania 37, Banks took time off but made her return during the July 30 episode, saving Belair from an attack by Carmella and Zelina Vega, who each wanted to challenge Belair for the title.
 Banks and Belair then teamed up and defeated Carmella and Vega, but after the match, Banks turned on and attacked Belair.
 A rematch between Banks and Belair for the title was later scheduled for SummerSlam.
 However, Banks was pulled from the event, and was replaced by another challenger who defeated Belair for the title.
 Banks and Belair would have their match on the October 1 episode of SmackDown, where Banks was victorious.

 Sami Zayn claimed that he lost to Kevin Owens at WrestleMania because he was distracted wondering if Logan Paul was okay.
 Zayn then called out Owens for a rematch, which was accepted by Owens, who defeated Zayn by count-out after Zayn retreated from the ring.
 Following the match, Owens chased Zayn and brought him back to the ring, after which Owens performed a Stunner on Zayn.
 After several weeks of Zayn being a hindrance to Owens, the two had another rematch at Hell in a Cell where Zayn won.
 The two had one further match on the July 2 episode of SmackDown, where Owens defeated Zayn in a Last Man Standing match, which was also a qualifying match for the men's Money in the Bank ladder match.

 New Intercontinental Champion Apollo Crews boasted about winning the championship.
 He introduced his new ally, Commander Azeez, who helped him win the title.
 Crews stated that Azeez was a former member of the Nigerian Elite Army and he would have given Big E a rematch for the title that night, however Big E was absent.
 Big E received a rematch against Crews for the title on the April 30 episode, only for the match to end via disqualification after Azeez interfered and attacked Big E.